 Result and Discussion

 This section deals with the result and findings of the study from the analyzed data of 80 household respondent.
 The results and findings were arranged and described as per the objectives of the study.
-Different socioeconomic characteristics such as family type, education level, ethnicity, occupation, gender, age group by descriptive statistical tools such as frequencies, percentages, means, mode and standard deviations wherever applicable and also the data related to production and management were studied.
+Different socioeconomic characteristics such as family type, education level, ethnicity, occupation, gender, age group by descriptive statistical tools such as frequencies, percentages, means, mode, and standard deviations wherever applicable and also the data related to production and management were studied.

 Socio economic data